 It is unlawful for any person to knowingly and intentionally interfere with an employee or authorized representative of the division in the lawful discharge of his/her duties as prescribed in this title.
-A person in violation of this section shall be subject to a civil notice of violation or up to a felony.
+A person in violation of this section shall be subject to a civil notice of violation or referral for prosecution under applicable state laws up to a felony.